Pear Ginger Muffins

 • Preheat oven to 400° F. and spray a standard muffin pan with cooking spray or line it with parchment paper muffin cups.

-• In a large bowl whisk together the flour, baking powder, baking soda, salt, ground cinnamon, ginger and cardamom.
-In a separate bowl whisk together the yogurt, maple syrup, eggs, oil, vanilla and almond extract.
-Pour the wet ingredients in with the dry and stir together with a rubber spatula just until combined.
+• Add the eggs, brown sugar, oil, vanilla and almond extract.
+Pour the wet mixture in with the dry and stir together with a rubber spatula just until combined.

 • Let the muffins cool in the pan for several minutes before removing them onto a wire cooling rack or serving.